Ronald A. Sandison: Later work

 He later spent the rest of his working life on psychosexual medicine and family planning at the Margaret Pyke centre in London.
 Despite having given up his work on LSD, Sandison 'believed passionately in its benefits'.
 He stayed completely certain about its medicinal use to the end of his life, retiring in 1992.

 Personal life

 Sandison liked walking and sailing.
 He was married three times.
-His first wife, Evelyn Oppen, bore him two sons.
-His 1965 marriage to Margaret Godfrey ended in divorce, and in 1982, he married Beth Almond, and he moved with her to Ledbury near Malvern in 1992, where he spent his retirement.
+His first wife was Evelyn Oppen, and they had two sons.
+His 1965 marriage to Margaret Godfrey ended in divorce, and in 1982, he married Beth Almon.
+He moved with her to Ledbury, near Malvern in 1992, where he spent his retirement.